eloritzkovitz/SnapChef/README.md

 ### 👩‍🍳 **Cooking Assistance**
 - 🗣️ **Voice Guidance:** Follow cooking steps with text and voice instructions for hands-free help.
 - 🥡 **Storage Tips:** Learn how to store meals and leftovers to maximize freshness.
+- 🛒 **Groceries:** Organize your groceries easily and keep them in sync.

 ### 📙 **Your Personal Cookbook**
 - ❤️ **Save Recipes:** Create a personal collection of your favorite recipes.
-- ⭐ **Rate and Review:** Share your thoughts and photos of the recipes you’ve tried.
+- ⭐ **Personal Recipes:** Add your own personal recipes or ideas.
 - 🔗 **Share:** Share recipes and meal ideas with friends in-app.

 ### 🔔 **Notifications and Updates**
-- ⏰ **Expiration:** Set and receive alerts for expiring ingredients.
+- ⏰ **Scheduled Reminders:** Set and receive alerts for expiring ingredients or grocery items.
-- 📣 **Recipe Reminders:** Get notified about saved or bookmarked recipes.
-- 👫 **Friend Activity:** Stay updated on what your friends are cooking and sharing.
+- 📢 **Friend Activity:** Stay updated on friend requests and recipe sharing.
 - 📰 **App Updates:** Receive news about new features and updates.

 ### 🔐 **User Management**